Toqozz/toqozz.github.io/_posts/2019-11-01-thousands-of-meshes.markdown

 ![1022 meshes using DrawMeshInstancedIndirect](/assets/2019_1022_indirect_colored.png)
 *1022 meshes drawn with `DrawMeshInstancedIndirect`*

-A key difference here is that with `DrawMeshInstanced`, we were giving Unity an array of matrices and having it automagically figure out vertex positions before we got to the shader.
+A key difference here is that with `DrawMeshInstanced()`, we were giving Unity an array of matrices and having it automagically figure out vertex positions before we got to the shader.
 Here, we're being much more direct in that we're pushing the matrices to the GPU and applying the transformation ourselves.
 The shader instancing code has been cut down significantly, which is nice, and we've gained about a millisecond in rendering.
 Note, however, that this number is heavily influenced by the rest of the game.
-In our basic scene with nothing happening, bandwidth and CPU time is abundant, so the benefits of `Indirect` are less prevalent than in the real world.
+In our basic scene with nothing happening, bandwidth and CPU time is abundant, so the benefits of `DrawMeshInstancedIndirect()` are likely less prevalent than in the real world.

 The 1023 mesh limit has also disappeared.
 Pushing the population up to even 100, 000 has little affect on my system (Ryzen 1700, 1080Ti):